smart-edge-open/specs/doc/openness_howto.md

     ```
     cce[1]: [pkg=grpc] Failed to store Node credentials: error inserting record: Error 1062: Duplicate entry 'ef54af02-351d-4b3d-a758-559e395f1bc5' for key 'id'
     ```
     if it exists, delete the duplicate entry edge node on the controller and re-run edge node enrolment.
+- CUPS UI:
+  - If you encounter GET userplanes list failure with Error: "Network Error",  please check oamagent nginx configuration whether enable CORS configuration.
+README in the epc-oam folder gives a reference nginx configuration.
+    - Another possibility is SELinux.
+Use commmand `getenforce` on the server where oamagent is running.
+If not zero, can use command `setenforce=0`.
+    - Additionally, check log files listed below for more details.
+  - If EDIT userplane failure with Error: "Request failed with status code 404"
+    - Need to check oamagent log that contains more details about the failure, for example:

+      ```
+      Func:execute(Line:347)UserplaneGetByID(3) Executing.
+      Func:cpfCurlGet(Line:322)Starting HTTP GET for url: http://192.168.120.219:10000/api/v1/pgwprofile?action=list&entity-type=pgw-dpf&id=3
+      Func:cpfCurlGet(Line:322)Starting HTTP GET for url: http://192.168.120.220:10000/api/v1/sgwprofile?action=list&entity-type=sgw-dpf&id=3
+      Func:cpfCurlGetTotalCount(Line:168)Response: totalCount 1
+      Func:cpfCurlGetTotalCount(Line:168)Response: totalCount 1
+      Func:cpfCurlGetIdByItemIndex(Line:116)Userplanes id 5
+      Func:cpfCurlGetIdByItemIndex(Line:116)Userplanes id 5
+      Func:execute(Line:402)PGW id(5) or SGW Id (5) for GetID (3).
+      Func:execute(Line:407)Not valid PGW id(5) or SGW Id (5) for GetID (3).
+      Func:execute(Line:444)UserplanesGet For (3) Failed (404 Userplane not found).
+      ```
 ### Log files
 Below are list of log files on Edge Node and controller.
 They can highlight any issues on the system.
 Log files can be accessed either looking info file on physical server (files stored in /var/log/ folder) or by running `docker-compose` or `docker logs` command in terminal with required parameters.
 - Controller and Controller UI